goldendoggies/JH-recipes/README.md

-This is a new README for the Project.recipes git brach.
+This is a new README for the Project.recipes git branch.

+I think i am understanding how to use git, github and replit.
+Now I can access all from Replit and adjust all three branches! wow

 Check it out Live!
 https://goldendoggies.github.io/JH-recipes/